okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 Those less able become leeches and parasites that feed on those around them to bolster their feeling of adequacy.

 Regardless of one's position in this food chain, however, life is a desperate task.
-Every endeavour, every interaction, becomes a stage for bitter competition.
+Every endeavour becomes a stage for bitter competition, every interaction a sparring match if not a duel.
-Ground to prove one's worth.
+Ground to prove one's worth by coming out on top of someone else.
-Other people are threats and unfamiliar situations are traps.
+I think from this personal outlook flows the force of what bell hooks calls the [dominator culture](https://en.wikipedia.org/wiki/Dominator_culture) of the patriarchy, which deprives humanity from both perpetrators and victims.

 A person who begins the day with a feeling of adequacy sees no danger in the ordinary.
+The unfamiliar is not by default a threat or a trap.
 They can be openminded because learning is not proof of their foolishness.
 They can be empathetic because they aren't suspicious.
 They can respond because they don't need to defend.